bearkerb/tp/docs/UserGuide.md

 --------------------------------|------------------------------------------------------------------------------------------
 Command-Line Interface (CLI)    | A keyboard-based way of interacting with an app through typing text commands.
 EstateMate uses a CLI.
 Graphical User Interface (GUI)  | A mouse-based way of interacting with an app by using buttons and menus.
 Instead of a GUI, EstateMate uses a Command-Line Interface (CLI) where you type to interact.
-Command                         | A line of text that you type into the search bar of EstateMate to tell it what to do, such as to mark a maintenance job as completed.
+Command                         | A line of text that you type into the search bar of EstateMate to tell it what to do such as to mark a maintenance job as completed.
-Parameter                       | A piece of information you include in your command to specify exactly what you mean to EstateMate. (e.g. In this command `job d/Conduct cleaning works`, `d/Conduct cleaning works` is a parameter that specifies the description of the new job).
+Parameter                       | A piece of information you include in your command to specify exactly what you mean to EstateMate. (e.g. In the command `job d/Conduct cleaning works`, `d/Conduct cleaning works` is a parameter that specifies the description of the new job).
-UPPER_CASE Parameter            | A placeholder for a parameter where you put your actual information. (e.g. The format for the add job command is `job d/DESCRIPTION`. `d/DESCRIPTION` is a placeholder which you replace with your own information, such as `d/Conduct cleaning works`).
+UPPER_CASE Parameter            | A placeholder for a parameter where you put your actual information. (e.g. The format for the add job command is `job d/DESCRIPTION`. `d/DESCRIPTION` is a placeholder which you replace with your own description, such as `d/Conduct cleaning works`).
-Prefix                          | The code written before a slash that you use for each parameter to tell EstateMate what kind of detail will come next. (e.g. `d/` is a prefix to indicate a job's description).
+Prefix                          | A short piece of code written before a slash that you use for each parameter to tell EstateMate what kind of detail will come next. (e.g. `d/` is a prefix to indicate a job's description).
 Keyword                         | A search term you indicate when using the find job or tenant command to locate the job or tenant with the matching name.
 Job                             | A maintenance task that is related to the property you are tracking.
 Index                           | The number displayed beside each tenant or job in EstateMate.